 Twenty-two year old Menard expressed his abolitionist views in his widely read 1860 publication, An Address to the Free Colored People of Illinois.
 During the Civil War, he became the first African American to serve as a clerk in the U.S. Department of the Interior in Washington, D.C.
 While there, President Abraham Lincoln dispatched him to research British Honduras (now Belize) as a possible colony for the African American population.

-Highland Beach, Maryland was founded in 1893 by Charles and Laura Douglass.
-Charles Douglass was the son of prominent abolitionist and 19th century civil rights activist Fredrick Douglass.
+Highland Beach, Maryland, the oldest of the major black resort towns, was founded along the western shore of Chesapeake Bay in 1893 by Charles and Laura Douglass.
+Charles Douglass was the son of prominent abolitionist and 19th century civil rights activist Frederick Douglass.
 Major Charles Douglass, however, was prominent in his own right.
-He was a retired officer formerly with the 54th Massachusetts Colored Infantry, the famed regiment first established during The American Civil War.
-Located in Anne Arundel County, 35 miles east of Washington, D.C., and just a few miles south of Annapolis, Highland Beach lies on the shores of Chesapeake Bay.
+He was a retired officer formerly with the 54th Massachusetts Colored Infantry, the famed regiment first established during the American Civil War, and longtime Treasury Department clerk.

 Lewis Leary was one of several Black men who were killed during John Brown’s raid on the Harpers Ferry arsenal in October 1859.
 It was a defining moment in African American history.